 Children usually attend kindergarten for 15 hours a week, often split across a number of sessions.

-Kindergarten costs can vary widely from free or very low cost services through to services that charge thousands of dollars.
-The Victorian Government pays kindergartens an annual subsidy of $730 for every four year old child to reduce costs.
+Kindergarten costs can vary widely in fees.
+The Victorian Government pays kindergartens a subsidy for every four year old child to reduce costs.

 Melbourne and regional local councils have information about kindergartens in their areas.